 I didn't worry about that since the default open source video card driver seemed to work fine so I've decided to switch back to the default option.
 I pressed “Apply Changes” and rebooted my laptop but I wasn't able to start my Ubuntu again!
 The only thing I saw was a black screen with the message like this:

 To resolve this issue, I had to boot to console in the recovery mode and remove Nvidia driver manually.
 First thing you need to do if you're in the same situation is to hold Esc key while booting and once you manage to get to the terminal, just type:

 Once I did that I was able to log into my Ubuntu and my brightness controls seemed to work just fine.

 I've been using Ubuntu for 3 days and it seems to be more or less stable but it did become unresponsive once.
 I'm not sure if it was caused by the previous issue with the video driver or it's a different issue but I wouldn't feel too safe running an Ubuntu on a MacBook Pro.
 This reminded me how important it is to have an auto save feature enabled in text editors and to back up your data every day.

-It’s not that hard to get Ubuntu 18.04 up and running on a MacBook Pro but you have to be careful with the drivers.
-Personally, I’m not planning to use Ubuntu on my MacBook and I’ve already ordered Dell XPS 13 for that purpose because I think that it will be a better fit for a Linux system.
-I wouldn’t recommend using Ubuntu on MacBook Pro in most of the cases since it plays much better with macOS which is is a pretty solid system for most of the tasks but Apple might abandon OS updates for MacBook Pro A1398 pretty soon and that's where Linux might be a good alternative to stay up to date in terms of software and security updates.
+It's not that hard to get Ubuntu 18.04 up and running on a MacBook Pro but you have to be careful with the drivers.
+Personally, I'm not planning to use Ubuntu on my MacBook and I've already ordered Dell XPS 13 9380 for that purpose because I think that it will be a better fit for a Linux system.
+I wouldn't recommend using Ubuntu on MacBook Pro in most of the cases since it plays much better with macOS which is a pretty solid system for most of the tasks but Apple might abandon OS updates for MacBook Pro A1398 pretty soon and that's where Linux might be a good alternative to stay up to date in terms of software and security updates.